Facebook Twitter LinkedIn youtube

-Measles
+Measles Resources

-While measles has been eliminated in Canada since 1998, due to an increase in measles activity globally Canada has begun to see more travel-related cases.
-These cases can then spread rapidly in underimmunized communities.
+Due to vaccination measles has been eradicated in Canada since 1998.
+However, as measles remains endemic in other parts of the world imported (travel related) cases continue to be seen in Canada.
+Due to an increase in measles activity globally Canada has begun to see more travel-related cases.
+These cases can spread rapidly in underimmunized communities.
+Currently, there is ongoing measles transmission in Canada impacting multiple provinces.

 For updated surveillance data refer to: